kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

+- Make solver depend on deployment and replicaset, that is if a pod belongs to a deployment or replicaset, the other pods in the same deployment/replicaset should also be evicted/deleted and so on.
 - Consider to protect pods that have node-selectors and other rules
 - Test that deleted controller-owned pods (ReplicaSets) aren't created after we have recreated them.
 - Add a diff in python code, so only needed changes are sent to plugin.